How To Get PR In UK After Study

 Dr Mohammad Shafiq

 Have you wondered why many students choose the UK as their study-abroad destination?
 One of the main reasons is the wide range of post-study work opportunities through graduate, work-related, and family routes.
-After completing higher study, you can apply for a post-study work visa and get PR in the UK.
+After completing higher studies, you can apply for a post-study work visa and get PR in the UK.

 According to the UK government statistics for the year ending June 2023, about 76.7% of settlement applications were granted, with 89,751 individuals receiving permanent residence (Indefinite Leave to Remain) in the UK.
 This number includes those who initially entered the UK on student visas and later transitioned to permanent residency.
 Let's take a closer look at how to get PR in UK after study.